usdoj-crt/beta-ada/_pages/_topics/community-integration.md

 {% enddetails %}

-{% details What are community-based settings? %}
+## What are community-based settings?

 Community-based settings are places where people with disabilities are integrated into their community.
 These settings:
 - make it possible for people with disabilities to interact with people without disabilities as much as possible;